strainer/fancy/README.md

 unruly functions in figment/construct.js which set particles into basic orbits in a plane or randomised spherical area around an attractor.

-`bench/instructor.js` is the 'main' tying together the various bits of the system
+`bench/instructor.js` is tying together the various bits of the system

 `threeJS` library is used to handle all rendering